lacework/python-sdk/docs-source/static/timestamps.rst

 ========================================

 For all "search" methods Lacework requires ``start_time`` and ``end_time`` arguments which are used to specify the search window.
-Additionally some "get" methods also require them.
+Additionally, some "get" methods also require them.
 These must be specified as strings in the following format:

     ``"%Y-%m-%dT%H:%M:%S%z"``

-For example:
+Example:

     ``"2024-01-08T22:34:10+0000"``

-You are free to generate these strings however you like but you may find it useful to use the following function (or something similar.)
+You are free to generate these strings however you like, but you may find it useful to use the following function (or something similar).

 ..  code-block::
     :caption: Timestamp Generation Function